sguha-work/fiddle-grabber/README.md

 When the program is running you may see a screen like following which will show the progress
 	![Image of Yaktocat](http://i.imgur.com/f9PzfJz.png)

-The script took 15-20 sec to crawl every link.
+The script takes 15-20 seconds to crawl every link.
 And here is the output.

 ```
 			fiddles